Bw-Chan/Stormworks-Open-Source-Vehicle-Manager/README.md

 And lastly the defaults, they tell the onPlayerJoin function what data the players should start with regarding their pvp and anti-steal state.

-I would not recconmend AT ALL turning the anti-steal state to false because that allows other players to steal other's creations and you dont want that, being the couragous, illustrious and generous dictator- I mean Server Owner that you are. (obvious joking)
+I would not recommend AT ALL turning the anti-steal state to false because that allows other players to steal other's creations and you dont want that, being the couragous, illustrious and generous dictator- I mean Server Owner that you are. (obvious joking)

+As for the pvp well that is up to you prefferably it should be false so no one ends up being killed and stirring up arguements.